laspy/laspy/doc/source/tut_part_1.rst

 Now you're ready to read data from the file.
 This can be header information, point data, or the contents of various VLR records.
-In general, point dimensions are accessable as properties of the main file object, and header properties are accessable via the header property of the main file object.
+In general, point dimensions are accessable as properties of the main file object, and header attributes are accessable via the header property of the main file object.
 Refer to the background section of the tutorial for a reference of laspy dimension and field names.